-Japanese artist Takahiro Iwasaki’s sculpture the Reflection Model (Perfect Bliss) is a sophisticated miniature recreation of Phoenix Hall, which is part of Japan’s Byodo-in Temple complex.
-Embodying many elements of tradition and modernity, as the piece imitates the reflection of the traditional mirror pond as a physical object, suspended from the ceiling, performing to the audience as a three-dimensional mirrored image hovering magically in the air.
+Embodying many elements of tradition and modernity, the piece imitates the reflection of the traditional mirror pond as a physical object, suspended from the ceiling, performing to the audience as a three-dimensional mirrored image hovering magically in the air.

-The miniatures are fashioned with inverted imagery bringing the sculpture to life through the illusion of water and reflection.
-Iwasaki’s work involves the combination of realism and dreamlike ingenuity to create the feeling of awe as the weightlessness of the floating building can bring to mind sentiments of exposure and delicacy with a contrasting feeling of sustenance and strength.
+The miniatures are fashioned with inverted imagery, bringing the sculpture to life through the illusion of water and reflection.
+Iwasaki’s work involves a combination of realism and dreamlike ingenuity to create a feeling of awe as the weightlessness of the floating building can bring to mind sentiments of exposure and delicacy with a contrasting sense of sustenance and strength.

 Video: Interview and documentary

 As you stand to peer at the piece’s eye level or sit below the flying building looking up as it seemingly grows before your eyes, you are immersed in Japan’s cultural identity that includes reverence for the past and tradition while simultaneously embracing modernity and futurism.